Escaped inmate talks with KLFY before getting captured

 Officer Wayne Griffin, with Lafayette, answered the phone, saying, “Jody, what’s going on, man?”

 It was right away; Thrasher hung up the phone.
-News 10 reached multiple attempts to reconnect with Thraster but was unsuccessful.
+News 10 reached multiple attempts to reconnect with Thrasher but was unsuccessful.

-Authorities said Thraster jumped from the second floor, at least 20 ft.
+Authorities said Thrasher jumped from the second floor, at least 20 ft.
 He probably injured his leg.
 He is in police custody with Lake Charles law enforcement.

 Evangeline Parish released this statement Wednesday morning.